Cornwall Council: Elections

+Premises

+The council has its headquarters at Lys Kernow, also known as New County Hall, on Treyew Road in Truro.
+It was purpose-built for the council and opened in 1966.

+The quarter sessions which preceded the council had generally met at the Shire Hall in Bodmin.
+From its first meeting in 1889 the county council chose instead to meet in Truro, where it initially met at the Municipal Buildings (later called City Hall, now the Hall for Cornwall).
+In 1912 the council moved to a new building at County Hall on Station Road in Truro, which served as the council's headquarters until 1966.

-Cultural services
+Cultural services and policies

 Among the services provided by the council is a public library service which consists of a main library in Truro and smaller libraries in towns and some villages throughout Cornwall.
 There are also the following special libraries: Cornwall Learning Library, Cornish Studies Library, the Education Library Service, and the Performing Arts Library, as well as a mobile library service based at Threemilestone.

 Cultural projects

 Cornwall Council is promoting ten cultural projects as part of a five-year culture strategy.
 One project is the development of a National Theatre of Cornwall, a collaboration of the Hall for Cornwall, Kneehigh Theatre, Eden Project and Wildworks.
 Cornwall Council has based its idea on the successful National Theatres of Scotland and Wales.

 Another of the projects is the proposed creation of a National Library of Cornwall to resolve inadequacies with the current storage of archives.
 It is hoped that this will bring some important documents concerning Cornish history back to Cornwall as well as providing better public access to those records already held.
 Cornwall Council is also involved in the project to build a Stadium for Cornwall.